AlexandreYembo/angular8/docs/5-View-Encapsulation.md

 ViewEncapsulation has 3 modes:

-1- Emulated: this is default, you don't need to use this.
+1- Emulated: this is default.

 2- None: This component does not use view encapsulation, so they will apply the style globally.
 It does not create custom attribute in HTML.